thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 ## Overview

-ThingsBoard allows you to provide Single Sign On functionality for your customers and automatically create tenant, customers or subcustomers using external user management platforms, that supports OAuth 2.0 protocol.
-As an example of these platforms: [Google](https://developers.google.com/identity/protocols/oauth2/openid-connect), [Okta](https://www.okta.com/), [Auth0](https://auth0.com/) etc.
+ThingsBoard allows you to provide Single Sign On functionality for your customers and automatically create tenants, customers or subcustomers using external user management platforms, that supports OAuth 2.0 protocol.
+A list of platforms which supports the OAUth 2.0 protocol: [Google](https://developers.google.com/identity/protocols/oauth2/openid-connect), [Okta](https://www.okta.com/), [Auth0](https://auth0.com/) etc.

 ## OAuth 2.0 authentication flow

 ThingsBoard supports the Authorization Code grant type to exchange an authorization code for an access token.
-Once user returns to the ThingsBoard client via redirect URL, the platform will get the authorization code from the URL and use it to request an access token from external user management platform.
+Once user returns to the ThingsBoard client via redirect URL, the platform will get the authorization code from the URL and use it to request an access token from the external user management platform.
-Using [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper) or [custom mapper](/docs/user-guide/oauth-2-support/#custom-mapper) external user info object will be converted from external platform into ThingsBoard internal OAuth 2.0 user and then regular ThingsBoard authorization flow will happen.
+Using the [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper) or [custom mapper](/docs/user-guide/oauth-2-support/#custom-mapper) external user info object will be converted from external platform into ThingsBoard internal OAuth 2.0 user and then the regular ThingsBoard authorization flow will happen.

 ## Scenario description

-In this sample we are going to use [Google](https://developers.google.com/identity/protocols/oauth2/openid-connect) for authentication.
+In this sample we are going to use [Google](https://developers.google.com/identity/protocols/oauth2/openid-connect) for the authentication.
-User is going to be logged into the Tenant and Tenant name is going to be equal to the user's email.
+User is going to be logged into the Tenant and Tenant name is going to be equal to the users email.
-If Tenant is not exist in the system, the newly Tenant is going to be created.
+If Tenant does not exist in the system, the new Tenant will be created.

 As a second step we are going to add a new external provider for authentication - [Auth0](https://auth0.com/).
-In this case User is going to be logged into the Tenant which name is going to be equal to user's email domain name.
+In this case User is going to be logged into the Tenant which name is going to be equal to a user email domain name.
-Additionally, for every user we are going to create a new Customer and Customer name is going to be user's email.
+Additionally, for every user we are going to create a new Customer and Customer name is going to be equal to a user email.

-To map these external user infos from Google and Auth0 platform we are going to use built-in [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper).
+To map those external user infos from Google and Auth0 platform we are going to use built-in [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper).

-If [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper) functionality will not fit your business needs, with the help of [custom mapper](/docs/user-guide/oauth-2-support/#custom-mapper) you are able to add an implementation that fits your specific goals.
+If [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper) functionality will not fit your business needs, you can configure the [custom mapper](/docs/user-guide/oauth-2-support/#custom-mapper)  so that you are able to add an implementation that fits under your specific needs.

 ### Login with Google

-To use Google’s OAuth 2.0 authentication platform for Login, you must set up a project in the Google API Console to obtain OAuth 2.0 credentials.
+To use Google OAuth 2.0 authentication platform for Login, you need to set up a project in the Google API Console to obtain OAuth 2.0 credentials.

-Please follow the instructions on the [OpenID Connect](https://developers.google.com/identity/protocols/oauth2/openid-connect) page.
+Please, follow the instructions on the [OpenID Connect](https://developers.google.com/identity/protocols/oauth2/openid-connect) page to configure the OAuth 2.0 Client.
 After completing the instructions above, you should have a new OAuth Client with credentials consisting of a Client ID and a Client Secret.

 ![image](/images/user-guide/oauth-2-support/credentials-list.png)